HVAC Training Programs & Certification in Illinois (IL)

 Finally, while there is currently no state license required for HVAC workers in Illinois, local permitting and registration requirements vary:

-In sum, all interested HVAC workers in IL and other states are strongly encouraged to check with local credentialing authorities before beginning any work in maintenance, installation, or repair of these systems.
+In sum, all interested HVAC workers in IL and other states are strongly encouraged to check with local credentialing authorities before beginning any work in the maintenance, installation, or repair of these systems.

 Jocelyn Blore